sr99622/wabash/README.md

 python run.py
 ```

 Any changes made in the C++ domain require re-compiling the project in order to be observed.
-Note that the build will install a copy of the python module binary into the local wabash directory alongside the FFmpeg binaries required for runtime.
+Note that the compile script will install a copy of the python module binary into the local wabash directory alongside the FFmpeg binaries required for runtime.
 This enables local development when the python module is un-installed from the current environment.
 The binary filename is prefixed with an underscore, which is namespace translated by `__init__.py`.

 &nbsp;
 ### Distribution